airgap-it/CMTAT-FA2/readme.md

 | Business day convention | businessDayConvention |
 | Public holidays calendar | publicHolidaysCalendar |

 You can find a sample token metadata in the metadata folder.
-Once uploaded to either a static url or IPFS you can simply convert the UTF8 string of the URI to bytes and set said bytes in the `set_token_metadata` entrypoint.
+Once uploaded to either a static url or IPFS you can simply convert the UTF8 string of the URI to bytes and set said bytes in the `set_token_metadata` entry point.

 ### Rule Engine

 This reference implementation can either be extended/adapted by code.
 Or another option if the customization is only on the transferrability you can implement and set a `rule_contract`.
-If a rule contract is set, it needs to provide a `validate_transfer(transfer: Transfer)` entrypoint, this entrypoint will be invoked on transfer, it if passes the the transfer will go throuhgh, if it fails however the transfer is rolled back.
+If a rule contract is set, it needs to provide a `validate_transfer(transfer: Transfer)` entry point, this entry point will be invoked on transfer, if it passes the transfer will go through, if it fails however the transfer is rolled back.

-The rule engine can be used for usecases like freezing or KYC/DID checks.
+The rule engine can be used for use cases like freezing or KYC/DID checks.

+#### Freezing/Unfreezing of accounts

+CMTA has in the specifications the ability to freeze/unfreeze accounts.
+Frozen accounts won't be allowed to send or receive tokens.
+Because the rule engine is the perfect candidate to handle this, instead of creating the reference implementation inside the `CMTAFA2` contract we provide a reference implementation of a freeze rule engine called `FreezeRuleEngine`.
+The tests show how this can be used.

 ### Snapshots

-The contract allows to create on-chain snapshots which are implemented in an computationally efficient way for entrypoints with state changes (no loops).
+The contract allows creating on-chain snapshots which are implemented in a computationally efficient way for entry points with state changes (no loops).
 Only viewing the snapshot has a loop which scales linearly with the number of snapshots (per token).

-The admin of a specific token can schedule 1 snapshot for the future (for that token) using the `schedule_snapshot` entrypoint.
-A schedule can be overwritten with a new value by re-calling the same entrypoint with a new timestamp as parameter.
+The admin of a specific token can schedule 1 snapshot for the future (for that token) using the `schedule_snapshot` entry point.
+To reschedule a future snapshot you Schedules a snapshot for the future for a specific token.
+Only one snapshot can be scheduled, repeated call will fail, to re-schedule you need to unschedule using the `unschedule_snapshot` entry point first.

-On chain you can check the snapshot values by consuming the views `view_snapshot_total_supply` and `view_snapshot_balance_of`.
+On chain, you can check the snapshot values by consuming the views `view_snapshot_total_supply` and `view_snapshot_balance_of`.

-## Entrypoints
+## entry points
 ### `transfer(self, transfers)`

 Sligthly adapted FA2 transfer method which includes pause, rule engine and snapshot functionality